seunghophysics/NTag/README.md

 ![Structure](docs/NTag.png)

-All neutron tagging in one event is steered by a mainframe class named `NTagEventInfo`, shown as the orange box in the above figure.
+All neutron tagging in one event is steered by the mainframe class named `NTagEventInfo`, shown as the orange box in the above figure.
 This class holds information that can be classified into three main categories: raw TQ hits, event variables, and the TMVA variables which are grouped by a class named `NTagTMVAVariables` and eventually fed into the neural network of the MVA tool.
 The class `NTagEventInfo` also has a bunch of functions that manipulate the information from the input data to form the aforementioned three categories of information that we need in our search for neutron capture candidates.
 All manipulation of information and variables are handled by the member functions of `NTagEventInfo`.

 `NTagIO`shown as the blue box in the above figure is a subclass of `NTagEventInfo`, and it deals with the I/O of SK data fies.
 It reads the SK data files with `skread`, and uses the member functions of its base class `NTagEventInfo` to set its member variables, i.e., the raw TQ hits, event variables, and the TMVA variables.
 At the end of an event, `NTagIO` will fill its trees with the above member variables, and will clear all member variables to move on to the next event and loop again.
 At the end of the input file (EOF), the data trees will be written to an output file.